schwaaa/clap-imgui/README.md

-# clap-plugin
+# clap-imgui

 Minimal example of prototyping CLAP audio plugins using Dear ImGui as the user interface.

 This is intended as an example of presenting a UI for a [CLAP](https://github.com/free-audio/clap) plugin.
-This is not intended to be a full featured framework; the only CLAP extensions supported are the GUI and Params extensions.
+It is not intended to be a full featured framework; the only CLAP extensions supported are the GUI and Params extensions.
 The example doesn't support events, parameter automation, etc.

 The UI is presented via [ImGui](https://github.com/ocornut/imgui), which is designed as a tool for programmers to quickly protoype controls.
 ImGui lets the programmer put controls and information on the screen with minimal programming effort: